The Vagonova syllabus teaches musicality and flexibility of classical technique.

 combined with leg exercises to lengthen muscles,

-often an acceptable and safe way for those with
+an acceptable and safe way for those with injuries to

-injuries to stay fit.
-All Pilates exercises can be
+stay fit.
+All Pilates exercises can be modified to be

-modified to be more or less challenging, so it is
+more or less challenging, so it is appropriate for

 *Yoga and Pilates is also an excellent additional